sahara256/DAX-Query-/README.md

 ## 📬 Connect

-Feel free to connect on LinkedIn to discuss Data Analytics, DAX, and AI.# DAX-Query-
+Feel free to connect on LinkedIn to discuss Data Analytics, DAX, and AI.